 We assess three TPRM solutions, SecurityScorecard, Prevalent, and UpGuard, to help you make an informed decision before investing in the right solution for your needs.

-SecurityScorecard is a New York-based company that uses traffic and other publicly accessible data to build security ratings that can be used to evaluate vendors, price cyber insurance, among other use cases.
-SecurityScorecard's Co-founder and CEO is Alex Yampolskiy.
+SecurityScorecard is a New York-based security ratings platform that uses traffic and other publicly accessible data to build security ratings to evaluate vendors and manage cyber risk among other use cases.

-They also monitor "hacker chatter", social networks, and public data breach feeds for indicators of compromise.
+SecurityScoreCard also monitors "hacker chatter" and other public data feeds for indicators of compromise.